Support a loved one working through addiction

 - The holidays can be a reminder of loved ones who have died or highlight relationships that are somehow unfulfilling or incomplete

-- Time can feel like a fleeting resource amid all the holiday obligations
+- Time can feel like a fleeting resource amid extra responsibilities and obligations during the holidays

-- As an adult, there are expectations that we’ll buy gifts, volunteer, bake, and plan holiday events—and those expectations come with pressure to perform
+- As an adult, there are expectations for gifts, volunteering, cooking, and events—and those expectations come with added pressures

-- Many events have alcohol on hand, and it can be hard to say no when friends and family are drinking
+- Celebrations typically include alcohol, and it can be hard to say no when friends and family are drinking

 As Thunell explains, “Friends in early recovery might make statements about having just one drink or using.
 They may rationalize that everyone else drinks or uses on holidays, or that it’s okay on a special occasion.
 That can be a sign they are tempted to drink or use substances and are trying to justify it.”